Slovenia in Geneva

 Humanitarian Affairs and Migration

-The International Committee of the Red Cross (ICRC) is an independent private institution operating in crisis situations around the world.
-An important task of the ICRC is education on international humanitarian law (IHL) and the implementation of international IHL standards into national legislations.
-Occasionally, Slovenian experts are involved in the process.
+The International Committee of the Red Cross (ICRC) is an independent and private institution operating in crisis situations around the world.
+An important task of the ICRC is education on international humanitarian law (IHL) and the transfer of international IHL standards into national legislation.
+Slovenia concluded its first strategic partnership with the ICRC in 2023, which was renewed in September 2025 for an additional five-year period.
+Slovenia participates in the Global Initiative to Promote Adherence to International Humanitarian Law, and co-chairs Working Stream 4 on the protection of civilian infrastructure.

 The International Federation of Red Cross and Red Crescent Societies (IFRC), together with the ICRC, organizes the International Conference of the Red Cross and Red Crescent every four years.
-In December 2019, the 33rd International Conference of the International Red Cross and Red Crescent took place, within which the Republic of Slovenia co-organized a side event "Water Protection in Armed Conflict", together with the Geneva Water Hub (GWH), the Dutch Red Cross and UNICEF.
+In October 2024, the 34th International Conference of the Red Cross and Red Crescent took place.
+Slovenia, together with Save the Children, Belgium, the ICRC, the IFRC, Morocco, Malta and Norway, co-organized a side event on Children and Armed Conflict, participated in an event on water and strengthening the resilience of local communities - moderated by former President of Slovenia Dr Danilo Türk - and actively engaged in the discussions and coordination of five resolutions.

 The Office of the High Commissioner for Refugees (UNHCR) has a mandate to lead and coordinate international activities to protect refugees and address refugee challenges around the world.
-Since 2016, the High Commissioner for Refugees has been Italian diplomat Filippo Grandi, who has highlighted five strategic priorities of his mandate: protection, response, inclusion, empowerment and rescue.
-In December 2018, the UN General Assembly adopted the Global Compact on Refugees (GCR), which provides for the resolution of refugee crisis situations as soon as they arise, while providing for an inclusive approach.
+Since 2016, the High Commissioner for Refugees has been Filippo Grandi, whose work is guided by five strategic priorities: protection, response, inclusion, empowerment and solutions.
+In December 2018, the UN General Assembly adopted the Global Compact on Refugees (GCR), which provides for addressing refugee crises immediately as they arise through an inclusive approach.
+Slovenia actively participated in the Global Refugee Forum in December 2023, where it made numerous pledges, including the announcement of accession to the Convention on the Reduction of Statelessness - a commitment fulfilled in 2025.
+Slovenia subsequently joined the Global Alliance to End Statelessness.

 Environment

-Geneva is a home to a number of multilateral environmental agreements.
-As one of the hotspots for global environmental governance it plays an important role in developing and implementing the global environmental and climate agenda.
-The environment has been further strengthened in recent years as one of the key horizontal cross-cutting issues for many Geneva institutions.
+Geneva is home to numerous multilateral environmental agreements.
+As one of the hubs of global environmental multilateralism, it plays an important role in shaping and implementing the global environmental and climate agenda.
+The triple planetary crisis - biodiversity loss, climate change and pollution - is one of the key horizontal cross-cutting issues for many Geneva-based institutions.

-The World Meteorological Organization (WMO) supports the development of meteorology, hydrology and related geophysical sciences, and works on standardization of meteorological observations and measurements.
-The Permanent Mission, together with the WMO co-organized events on cyber security of water infrastructure (November 2020 & April 2021) and on water and migration.
-Slovenia joined the WMO Water and Climate Coalition.
+The World Meteorological Organization (WMO) supports the development of meteorology, hydrology and related geophysical sciences and ensures the standardization of meteorological observations and measurements.
+The Permanent Mission cooperates with the WMO primarily on issues related to water resources, climate change, and regional cooperation in South-Eastern Europe on early warning and drought prevention.
+Slovenia has joined the WMO Water and Climate Coalition.

-Founded in Geneva in 2016, the Group of Friends on Water and Peace (GoF) aims to address issues related to water and peace, the challenges and opportunities provided by water and water cooperation.
-The group was established to support the Global High-Level Panel for Water and Peace (GHLPWP).
-The Geneva Water Hub (GWH) acts as the GoF Secretariat.
+The Group of Friends on Water and Peace (GoF) was established in Geneva in 2016 to address issues related to water and peace, as well as the challenges and opportunities provided by water and water cooperation.
+The group supports the Global High-Level Panel on Water and Peace (GHLPWP).
+The Geneva Water Hub (GWH) serves as the GoF Secretariat.
 Slovenia has been chairing the group since January 2020.

 At the 48th session of the UN Human Rights Council in Geneva, a resolution on the right to a healthy, clean and sustainable environment was adopted at the initiative of Slovenia and like-minded countries.